 As and when required, RTC can provide TA for increasing capacity for testing, isolation and treatment facilities.
-TA for field hospitals incudes design, set up, maintenance as well as guidance on budgets.
+TA for field hospitals includes design, set up and maintenance, as well as guidance on budgets.
 We use data modelling and GIS mapping to determine where field hospitals should be set up.

 Provide pharmaceutical solutions to decongest facilities and support social distancing.